oapicf/endoflife.date-api-clients/clients/go/generated/docs/DefaultAPI.md

 func main() {
-	product := "product_example" // string | Product URL as per the canonical URL on the endofife.date website cycle := "cycle_example" // string | Release Cycle for which the details must be fetched
+	product := "product_example" // string | Product URL as per the canonical URL on the endofife.date website cycle := "cycle_example" // string | Release Cycle for which the details must be fetched.
+Any slash character in the cycle name will be replaced with dashes.
+For example FreeBSD's releng/14.0 becomes releng-14.0.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)